 Your Website's Inner Parts Should Be in Top Shape to Have the Most Optimal Performance

-More than 1 billion websites populate the world wide web—this total growing each second.
+More than 1 billion websites populate the world wide web—and that number's growing every second.
 With so much online competition, how can you maximize the potential value of your website?
 You have to bring it to life!

 But while being pretty and having flashy features might great for first impressions, what happens when customers try to interact with your site and discover it’s nothing but an empty shell─no brain, no heart and no guts?
 Just like relationships, your website can’t just be pretty on the outside, it’s gotta be functional and healthy too.
 Which means: your website’s inner parts should be in top shape to have the most optimal performance.